spl0k/supysonic/README.md

         Allow from all
     </Directory>

 You might also need to run Apache using the system default locale, as the one it uses might cause problems while scanning the library.
 To do so, edit the `/etc/apache2/envvars` file, comment the line `export LANG=C` and uncomment the `. /etc/default/locale` line.
-Then you can restart Apache.
+Then you can restart Apache:

     $ service apache2 restart